Ross Hannaford: The Ross Hannaford Trio

 In 1996 Ross teamed up with drummer and producer Nicky Bomba to record the critically acclaimed album reflecting the live setlist of the trio.
 Howard Cairns joined them on double bass capturing the raw brilliance of Ross.
 Mushroom Records released the album citing it an evergreen classic.
 The trio teamed up with director Clayton Jacobson (Kenny, Brother's Nest) to shoot a filmclip for the dirgy 'Monkey on my Back'.
 Ross had composed the song with underground Melbourne poet Paul Madigan. in September 2020, Transmitter Records re-released the album on vinyl with a showbag that included a teatowel, LP, signature helicopter hat and Transmitter Records tote bag.
 The trio toured the album extensively with double bass duties also covered by Stu Speed and Barry Deenick.

 Busking

-Hannaford was regularly seen in Melbourne, to the delight of passers by, busking.
-Many onlookers would admire his performance and guitar playing opening up his music to a whole new audience.
+Hannaford was regularly seen in Melbourne, busking.
+His performance and guitar playing opening up his music to a whole new audience.